 Cut eggplants into 1/2 inch wide by 2 inch long sticks.
 Bring a 3-quart large pot of water to boil and add eggplants.
 Blanch 1 to 2 minutes until eggplant is tender.
 Drain in colander.

 Remove any visible bones in the fish.
 Finely chop fish.
 Add to food processor and pulse for 2 seconds.
 Add shrimp and pulse for 2 seconds more.
 Add cornstarch, sugar, salt, pepper, oil, and herbs and pulse.
 Add rest of ingredients for the paste and pulse for 1 second longer.
 Paste should be fine in texture but not completely uniform.

 Heat wok over high heat.
 Add 1 tablespoon of oil, garlic, and sticks of zucchini and stir-fry for 30 seconds.
 Swirl in 1 more tablespoon of oil and add fish paste by rounded spoonfuls, about 1 inch in diameter.
 Stir around to prevent sticking.
 Cook for 30 seconds, then add eggplant and stir-fry for 30 seconds more.
 Add more oil if necessary.
-Add the soy sauce, sugar, and chili oil to the wok and stir around.
+Add soy sauce, sugar, and chile oil to the wok and stir around.
 Serve immediately.

 |Nutrition Facts (per serving)|